Jose Garcia Player Props: Reds vs. Rays

 Jose Garcia At The Plate

-- Garcia is hitting .216 with a double, a home run and four walks.
+- Garcia is batting .220 with two doubles, a home run and four walks.

-- In seven of 13 games this season, Garcia has picked up at least one hit, including one game with multiple hits.
+- Garcia has picked up a hit in eight games this year (57.1%), including one multi-hit game.

-- Garcia has driven in a run in four games this year (30.8%), including two games with multiple runs batted in.
+- Garcia has driven in a run in five games this year (35.7%), including two games with multiple runs batted in.

-- He has scored in five games this year (38.5%), but has had no multi-run games.
+- He has scored in six of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.